LimitlessManMLB/TheHandyForUnity_APIv2/README.md

 I based my work on https://github.com/defucilis/TheHandyUnity

-You will need to install Text Mesh Pro to run the UI Example
+You will need to install Text Mesh Pro to run the UI Example.

 ### What is TheHandy
-TheHandy is male masturbator than can be controlled by remote command (HTTP or Bluetooth) : https://www.thehandy.com/
+TheHandy is a male masturbator than can be controlled by remote commands (HTTP or Bluetooth) : https://www.thehandy.com/

 For blutooth, see : https://buttplug.io/